 At this time, it’s a little bit hard to get a travel visa from Myanmar.
 Business one is easier.
 Nevertheless, for anyone who wants to step on this land, you can register Myanmar online evisa.

-On my hand the passport with Myanmar visa inside, I landed the country’s capital city.
-To me, Yangon is not a really ideal place for those who want a dynamic, active city with a vibrant nightlife, or a long beach with white sands and palm trees.
-On the other hand, Yangon is quite ideal for a spiritual trip especially Buddhism.
+In my hand was a passport with a Myanmar visa inside, I landed in the country’s capital city.
+To me, Yangon is not a really ideal place for those who want a dynamic, active city with vibrant nightlife, or a long beach with white sands and palm trees.
+On the other hand, Yangon is quite ideal for a spiritual trip, especially for Buddhism.
 Fortunately, I had a chance to visit several spots around the city, and there were a lot of things stored in my memory.

-I can remember very clearly about the weather in this capital city.
+I can remember very clearly the weather in this capital city.
 Even I don’t know if it is the same for every place in Myanmar.
-However, in Yangon city, people always carry an umbrella every time they go out because rain can suddenly happen anytime.
+However, in Yangon city, people always carry an umbrella every time they go out because rain can suddenly happen at any time.
 I’m notified by the hotel receptionist, and that info makes me interested.

 Schwedagon ‘The Golden Temple’